 The Kenyan School Project is a small non-profit organization working to improve the lives of children in Kenya by promoting better educational opportunities and health.
 We take on one small project at a time.

-UPDATE on KSP’s Newest project: The Olemoncho primary school which serves K – 8 students, is a government school, located in a rural area of the Masai - Mara.
-The school has many needs – classrooms, desks, a kitchen and more but the schools biggest need is fencing around the school compound to protect students from wild animals .
-During the day and at night, lions and elephants wander through the sc hool grounds and encounters with elephants are particularly dangerous.
-The exciting benefit of the fencing project is that it will protect the students from wild animals, especially elephants while at the same time, protecting the elephants from human inte raction and possible death.
-Fencing will additionally add security to the school and allow trees to be planted in the school yard to eventually provide shade for the buildings and students.
-If the trees are planted without fencing, the elephants will com e and pull all the trees up and eat them (Lopez folks can think of the elephants as rabbits only much, much bigger).
+UPDATE on KSP’s Newest project: The Olemoncho primary school which serves K – 8 students, is a government school, located in a rural area of the Masai Mara.
+The school has many needs – classrooms, desks, a kitchen and more but the schools biggest need is electric fencing around the school compound to protect students from wild animals .
+During the day and at night, lions and elephants wander through the school grounds and encounters with elephants are particularly dangerous.
+The exciting benefit of the fencing project is that it will protect the students from wild animals, especially elephants while at the same time, protecting the elephants from human interaction and possible death.
+Electric fencing will additionally add security to the school and allow trees to be planted in the school yard to eventually provide shade for the buildings and students.
+If the trees are planted without fencing, the elephants will come and pull all the trees up and eat them.
 The fencing project is an important investment with large benefits.
 At a price tag of $7,878 U.S. dollars we can make a big difference in the lives of the children at Olemoncho and protect elephants.
 It is a win – win for people and wildlife.

 Please consider a tax deductible contribution – Donate Now.

 The Burguret School was desperately in need of a new kindergarten at the school.
 The old one room classroom was falling apart and the conditions were not contusive to learning.